runatlantis/atlantis/runatlantis.io/blog/4-reasons-to-try-hashicorps-new-free-terraform-remote-state-storage.md

 The final reason to try out Terraform Cloud is that it works flawlessly with [Atlantis](https://www.runatlantis.io/)!

-Set a `ATLANTIS_TFE_TOKEN` environment variable to a TFE token and you’re ready to go.
+Set a `ATLANTIS_TFE_TOKEN` environment variable to a TFE token and you're ready to go.
 Head over to https://www.runatlantis.io/docs/terraform-cloud.html to learn more.

 Conclusion
 I highly encourage you to try out the new free Remote State Storage backend.
-It’s a compelling offering over other state backends thanks to its ease of set up, fully featured state viewer and locking capabilities.
+It's a compelling offering over other state backends thanks to its ease of set up, fully featured state viewer and locking capabilities.

-If you’re not on the waitlist, sign up here: https://app.terraform.io/signup.
+If you're not on the waitlist, sign up here: https://app.terraform.io/signup.